 Not often at all, we suspect.
 But this is precisely what is happening online, a lot.
 The reasons are numerous and dependent of the type of eCommerce site as well as the industry and country it operates in.

-In this article we're going to first establish the size of the problem of cart abandonment.
-But we'll spend the largest portion of the post uncovering and explaining actionable steps you can take to markedly reduce the cart abandonment rate of your eCommerce site.
+We've talked a lot about conversion optimization and its various faces, in this article we're going to expand on this by establish the size of the problem of cart abandonment.
+But, we'll spend the largest portion of the post uncovering and explaining actionable steps you can take to markedly reduce the cart abandonment rate of your eCommerce site.

 Whether you like it or not, you are most likely suffering from this phenomenon.
 But why?

 Cart abandonment happens when a consumer adds item(s) to their online shopping cart but doesn't take any further steps to complete the transaction.
 Instead, they abandon the site, leaving their cart out cold and alone *tear*.

 Baymard conducted a fascinating and exhaustive study in which they methodically collected cart abandonment stats from thirty-one research sources that had done research on cart abandonment.
 These sources included some big names like Marketing Sherpa, Forrester, and IBM.